Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 N/A

 This Immaculate Heart Madonna in Cypia is the same size as #2058.
 Her design number is not known.
 The mold was modified to incorporate the immaculate heart.
+This piece, like 2058 is still waiting for the official name to be discovered.

 N/A